jradd/django-newproj-template/readme.md

 Django-NewProj-Cookbook installs django-floppyforms to take advantage of HTML5 form fields to greatly enhance the mobile user experience.

-### You will be using memcached.

-Django-NewProj-Cookbook installs the necessary packages to take advantage of but does not fully configure memcached for use in the production environment.

 ### You will be using Fabric for deployment.

 This template includes a fabfile with a number of pre-configured methods for deployment and server management.